sinclairzx81/typebox/readme.md

 ### Strict

-TypeBox includes the properties `kind` and `modifier` on each underlying schema.
-These properties are used to help TypeBox statically resolve the schemas to the appropriate TypeScript type as well as apply the appropriate modifiers to an objects properties (such as optional).
+TypeBox schemas contain the properties `kind` and `modifier`.
+These properties are provided to enable runtime type reflection on schemas, as well as helping TypeBox apply the appropriate static type inference rules.
 These properties are not strictly valid JSON schema so in some cases it may be desirable to omit them.
 TypeBox provides a `Type.Strict()` function that will omit these properties if nessasary.

 ```typescript
 const T = Type.Object({                       // const T = {